bazinga183/kickstarter-analysis/README.md

 the kickstarter, the data it launched and ended, country of origin, type of kickstarter, and if it succeeded, failed, or was canceled.

 ### Purpose
-To look at USA kickstarter data and break it up into different sections to determine the appropriate amount of pledge and and goal funds needed in order to have a successful kickstarting campaign.
+To review US kickstarting data and break the different types of kickstarters by their parent and subcategories.
+This is so that we can inform a client what is the best kickstarting catergory to pursue and what their financial goal should be in order to achieve this goal.

 ## Analysis and Challenges
 The analysis involved spreading the data into several different tabs so that I could break down which subcategories of kickstarters were